Roaming mountain lion caught in downtown San Francisco

 Officials had been eyeing his movements since Tuesday, when a motorist first reported seeing it in Russian Hill, a neighborhood known for the famously crooked Lombard Street.

-Hours later, surveillance cameras recorded it crossing the parking lot of a television station in the Embarcadero and soon after, it was spotted again in an area of gleaming office towers.
+Hours later, surveillance cameras recorded it crossing the parking lot of a television station in the Embarcadero.
+Soon after, it was spotted again in an area of gleaming office towers.

 Officials worried the animal wouldn’t find its way south and asked residents in the area to send in any photos or video of the cat so they could monitor its movements.